xiaoyuxie-vico/hexo_backup/source/_posts/Survey-vision-transformer.md

 ---
-title: A Survey for Vision Transformers
+title: A Survey for Vision Transformers (By Mar.
+2021)
 date: 2021-04-25 13:02:11
+categories: Course project
 tags:
     - Survey
     - Vision transformer
     - Computer vision
     - Course project
 ---

-**Note that this is a literature surevy for a course EECS 433.
-It was writen in Mar.
-2021.**

 **ABSTRACT:** Inspired by the impressive performance of transformer in natural language tasks, a growing number of researchers is exploring vision transformer and trying to apply to their own fields.
 In this paper, I will give a comprehensive literature review about vision transformer.
 I start with the background, motivation and paper structure int the first section.
 Then, I will go through the development and fundamental knowledge of convolution neural networks, self-attention, and Fourier-based networks.
 After that, I will discuss the transformer structure and its applications and make some classification and comparison of various methods.
 Finally, I will clarify some difficulties, potential research directions, and give course feedback.